- “Climate Change” route in Huascarán National Park

 - Maximum altitude: 5,000 m a.s.l.

-- Tour type: Classic bus tour – Akilpo service
+- Tour type: Classic bus tour (not serviced by Akilpo)

 This full day tour encompasses a diverse range of subjects on the way to the Pastoruri Glacier, a glacier that’s rapidly receding due to climate change.
 Get face to face with the world’s largest bromeliad (plants), the Puya raimondi, visit the springs of carbonated water and the centuries old rock paintings.

-Our private transport will pick you up at your hostel/hotel at 7:00am from where you head south down the Callejon de Huaylas to the area of Recuay.
-After savouring some Coca tea to help prepare you for the altitude, the route goes east toward the Cordillera Blanca via the Pachacoto Canyon.
+A private transport will pick you up at your hostel/hotel at 9:00am from where you head south down the Callejon de Huaylas to the area of Recuay.
+After savouring some Coca tea (optional) to help prepare you for the altitude, the route goes east toward the Cordillera Blanca via the Pachacoto Canyon.

 Along the way you’ll have some interesting stops like Patococha (Duck Lake) with spectacular landscapes, the carbonated water (not drinkable) of Pumapampa, the Puya raimondi plants which are also the world’s largest bromeliads (pineapple family) and can reach up to 10m in height.
 The springs of Pumapashimin are stunning with their colours changing depending on the angle viewed from and brightness of the sun.